ssmubc/PageClarity-AI-Reading-Assistant-for-Chrome/README.md

-# PageClarity – AI Reading Assistant for Chrome
+# PageClarity - AI Reading Assistant for Chrome

 **Learn, Simplify, Translate: Without Leaving the Page**

 PageClarity is a Chrome extension that enhances your web browsing experience with AI-powered reading assistance.
-Get instant summaries, simplify complex text, translate content, proofread writing, and ask questions about any webpage – all without leaving your current tab.
+Get instant summaries, simplify complex text, translate content, proofread writing, and ask questions about any webpage, all without leaving your current tab.

 ## Table of Contents